Leo3418/leo3418.github.io/collections/_posts/en/2020-07-24-fedora-raspi-cluster.md

 ## Set Static IP Address

-The MagPi article suggest configuring the nodes to use static IP addresses in the `10.0.0.0/24` subnet.
+The MagPi article suggests configuring the nodes to use static IP addresses in the `10.0.0.0/24` subnet.
 This might be unnecessary if you can connect the Raspberry Pi cluster to your router with a cable, but I will show you how to accomplish this on Fedora anyway.